Open-Source-Compliance/Sharing-creates-value/Charter.md

  * [Contribution policy](./CONTRIBUTING.md)

 ## Structure
-The most important thing about engaging with Sharing creates value is that everyone is equal.
+The most important thing about engaging with sharing creates value is that everyone is equal.
 We welcome everybody to join the community of this project and to contribute to the project.
 Anyone can use the artifacts developed in this project in accordance to the licenses which are valid to the particular artifact.

 ## Contributions
 Contributions are the essential element of an open source project.
 No open source project will be successfull without contributions.
 Since contributions are fundamental we welcome contributions from all.
 We are happy to receive contributions to